 What you'll learn

-- Plan and manage adversary emulation exercise
+- How to plan and manage adversary emulation exercise

 - Difference between red teaming and adversary emulation